-The Board of Directors of the TVA Retirement System (TVARS or System) is pleased to present the 2020 Annual Report for the System and the TVA Savings and Deferral Retirement Plan (401(k) Plan).
-As of September 30, 2020, the assets of the System totaled \$8.0 billion.
-During the fiscal year, the System paid \$720 million in benefits to approximately 24,000 retirees and beneficiaries, and TVA contributed \$300 million.
-With the benefit of the System's continued strong investment returns, a diversified investment portfolio, and \$300 million in contributions from TVA, the System's funded status improved to over 87% at the end of the fiscal year while delivering retirement benefits to retirees and beneficiaries.
-In addition, the assets of the 401(k) Plan rose to \$3.3 billion as of September 30, 2020.
-Employees contributed \$113 million to the 401(k) Plan during 2020, while matching and non-elective contributions from TVA totaled \$87 million.
+The Board of Directors of the TVA Retirement System (TVARS or System) is pleased to present the 2021 Annual Report for the System and the TVA Savings and Deferral Retirement Plan (401(k) Plan).

+During the fiscal year, the System paid \$722 million in benefits to approximately 23,000 retirees and beneficiaries and TVA contributed \$300 million.
+As of September 30, 2021, the assets of the System reached an all-time high of \$9.4 billion.
+When compared with liabilities of \$10.0 billion, the System improved its funding status to 94% at the end of the fiscal year while delivering retirement benefits to retirees and beneficiaries.
+The assets of the 401(k) Plan also rose to an all-time high \$3.9 billion as of September 30, 2021.
+Employees contributed \$127 million to the 401(k) Plan during 2021, while matching and non-elective contributions from TVA totaled \$92 million.